What 0W-16 oil means

 Viscosity grade · 0W-16

-0W-16 is a multi-grade oil that flows like a 0-weight when cold and stays very thin — a 16-weight — at operating temperature.
+0W-16 is a multi-grade oil that meets the SAE 0W low-temperature cranking and pumping limits and the SAE 16 hot-viscosity category.
 It is an ultra-low-viscosity grade designed for recent fuel-economy and hybrid engines that specifically call for it, and it should only be used where the owner's manual specifies it.

 Commonly specified for